wiicode/cybersecurity-framework/bronze-training/penetration-testing.md

 Third party penetration tests should be performed by qualified and experienced staff only.
 By their nature, penetration tests cannot be entirely procedural, an exhaustive set of test cases cannot be drawn up.
 Therefore, the quality of a penetration test is closely linked to the abilities of the penetration testers involved.

-The NCSC recommends that HMG organisations use testers and companies which are part of the CHECK scheme.
+The BCSF recommends that HMG organisations use testers and companies which are part of the CHECK scheme.
 Non-governmental organisations should use teams qualified under one of these certification schemes: [CREST](http://www.crest-approved.org/), [Tiger scheme](https://www.tigerscheme.org/), [Cyber Scheme](https://www.thecyberscheme.org/).

 ### Types of testing